 He believes handling dispute parties requires natural empathy, broad inter-personal skills, imagination, and that rare ability to look down on the forest while also tending the trees.
 “Personality” and “Negotiation” are among his personal interests.

-Andrew is a "natural" and experienced negotiator, thoughtful, careful in what he says, but always aware of what he wants for his client and what obstacles might prevent that achievement.
+Andrew is a “natural” and experienced negotiator, thoughtful, careful in what he says, but always aware of what he wants for his mediation participants and what obstacles might prevent that achievement.
 Bringing that awareness into mediation enables Andrew to identify obstacles between the parties too and to suggest ways to achieve a settlement that satisfies both parties.